Watch Pause for Peace, a brand new series airing 10/4

 PEAC Institute is a 501(c)(3) nonprofit organization with Special Consultative Status at the United Nations' Economic and Social Council and is a proud partner of the International Campaign to Abolish Nuclear Weapons (ICAN), 2017 Nobel Peace Prize Team.

-PEAC stands for Peace, Education, Art, and Communication.
+PEAC stands for Peace, Education, Art, and Culture.
 Since our founding, we have been dedicated to reaching the most marginalized communities, using transformative educational projects that harness the power of art and communication.
 These tools not only help individuals explore and express their identities but also foster deep, meaningful connections across cultures and communities.

 Our Commitment: Through our workshops, retreats, and global partnerships, PEAC Institute broadens minds, opens hearts, builds self-esteem, and nurtures healthy relationships.
 We empower individuals to become change-makers in their communities, promoting peace and equity on both local and global scales.

 As we move forward, PEAC Institute remains committed to its founding principles while adapting to meet the pressing needs of today.
-We strive to build a world where peace, equity, and justice are not just aspirations but realities, achieved through collaboration, education, and the transformative power of art and communication.
+We strive to build a world where peace, equity, and justice are not just aspirations but realities, achieved through collaboration, education, and the transformative power of art and culture.

 Rebecca Irby